Claudio Arrau: Life

 In 1935, Arrau gave a celebrated rendition of the entire keyboard works of Johann Sebastian Bach over 12 recitals.
 In 1936, Arrau gave a complete Mozart keyboard works over 5 recitals, and followed with the complete Schubert and Weber cycles.
 In 1938, for the first time, Arrau gave the complete Beethoven piano sonatas and concertos in Mexico City.
 Arrau repeated this several times in his lifetime, including in New York and London.
 He became one of the leading authorities on Beethoven in the 20th century.

-In 1937, Arrau married mezzo-soprano Ruth Schneider (1908–1989), a German national.
-They had three children: Carmen (1938–2006), Mario (1940–1988) who fathered three sons Shawn(1968) Paycer(1969) Kip (1970) and Christopher (1959).
+In 1937, Arrau married mezzo-soprano Ruth Schneider, a German national.
+They had three children: Carmen (1938–2006), Mario (1940–1988) – who fathered three sons: Shawn (1968), Paycer (1969), and Kip (1970) – and Christopher (1959).
 In 1941 the Arrau family emigrated from Germany to the United States, eventually settling in Douglaston, Queens, New York, where Arrau spent his remaining years.
-He became a dual U.S.-Chilean citizen in 1979.
-On August 17, 1982, the first CD of classical music of history was released by the PolyGram record company, whose content consisted of waltzes by Chopin performed by Claudio Arrau.
+He became a dual US–Chilean citizen in 1979.
+On August 17, 1982, the first CD of classical music in history was released by the PolyGram record company; its content consisted of waltzes by Chopin performed by Claudio Arrau.

-Arrau died on June 9, 1991, one year before his first great granddaughter Kori was born to grandson Kip His remains were interred in his native city of Chillán, Chile.
+Arrau died on June 9, 1991, at the age of 88, in Mürzzuschlag, Austria, from complications of emergency surgery performed on June 8 to correct an intestinal blockage.
+His remains were interred in his native city of Chillán, Chile.

 Tone and approach to music

 Arrau was an intellectual and a deeply reflective interpreter.
 He read widely while travelling, and he learned English, Italian, German, and French in addition to his native Spanish.
 He became familiar with Jung's psychology in his twenties.

 Arrau's attitude toward music was very serious.
 He preached fidelity to the score, but also the use of imagination.
 Although he often played with slower and more deliberate tempi from his middle age onward, he had a reputation as a fabulous virtuoso earlier in his career, a reputation supported by recordings he made at this time, such as Balakirev's Islamey and Liszt's Paganini études.
 However, even late in his career, he often tended to play with less restraint in live concerts than in studio recordings.

-Arrau was a man of remarkable fortitude; even towards the end of his life he invariably programmed very large, demanding concerts, including works such as Beethoven's Emperor Concerto and Brahms' Piano Concerto No. 1.
+Arrau was a man of remarkable fortitude, even towards the end of his life he invariably programmed very large, demanding concerts, including works such as Beethoven's Emperor Concerto and Brahms' Piano Concerto No. 1.